Lycée français Chateaubriand: Campuses

 There are two campuses in Rome.
 Patrizi/Malpighi, includes two buildings with a total of 2500 sqm of space: Via Patrizi, a historic property which houses the school administration, and a former Augustinian private school building.
-The Patrizi/Malpighi campus serves high school grades and the final year of junior high school (3 ème through terminale).
+The Patrizi/Malpighi campus serves high school grades and the final year of junior high school (troisième through terminale).
 As of 2016 this campus houses about 500 students.
 The school began renting space in the Via Patrizi in October 1920 and purchased the building in 1921.
 The school acquired the Augustinian school building in 1980.

-The Strohl Fern campus, the campus for preschool through junior high school (except for 3 ème), is a property with 8 ha of space previously owned by Count Alfred Wilhelm Strohl; it was given to the French government in 1927 and to the school in 1958.
+The Strohl Fern campus, the campus for preschool through junior high school (except for troisième), is a property with 8 ha of space previously owned by Count Alfred Wilhelm Strohl; it was given to the French government in 1927 and to the school in 1958.
 This campus has a large garden.
 As of 2016 about 1,000 students attend school at Strohl Fern.

 The École française Alexandre Dumas in Naples is administered through Lycée français Chateaubriand.